lkuld/EC4023/README.md

-# The quantsUL package
+# The EC4023 package

-quantsUL contains tutorials for data analysis and quantitative methods at the University of Limerick.
+EC4023 contains tutorials for data analysis and quantitative methods at the University of Limerick.

 ### Installation